 Düsseldorf is much smaller than Cologne, yet it seemed a bit more modern and industrial than its Gothic neighbor.
 Although the city is well-known for their fashion and emerging art scene, a lot of German’s tradition can still be found in Altstadt (Old Town).

-The Düsseldorf Festival is an annual event that usually takes place in the autumn months of late September and early October.
+The Düsseldorf Festival on the Rhine is an annual event that usually takes place in the autumn months of late September and early October.

 For lederhosen, or any other costume needs, check out Deiters online store.